gorkem-oktay/Command-Pattern/README.md

 Command pattern, encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

 ### Description
 It is time to give orders our character to take some actions like move, attack, cast a spell, etc...(Sorry, he won't actually do it).
 I am thinking to implement it like World of Warcraft's ability panel.
-There will be ten slot and our user may place abilites wherever he/she wishes.
+There will be ten slot and our users may place abilites wherever they wishes.
 So hardcoding like "Press W to move forward", is out of options.
 And it is even a bad idea from the beginning to do that.
-Because our user can't change key binding as it suits himself/herself.
+Because our users can't change key binding as it suits themselves.
 Then we need a pattern with some flexibility to achieve this functionality.
 And here comes to Command Pattern to save the day.

 Even though its usefulness, it is a little bit hard to understand and implement.
 Because it composed of a few components;
   - Firstly, **_Client_**, it creates the commands and make requests, equivalent to our main.